jberkel/sms-backup-plus/README.md

 sync` in Advanced settings, and make sure you have selected a calendar to sync with.

-If you only want to backup specific call types you can do so as well.
+If you only want to backup specific call types (incoming, outgoint etc.) you can do so as well.

 👉 1.5.11: Call log backup is disabled by default.
 Permissions need to be confirmed separately for phone and calendar access.

 ### <a name="RCS-support">Rich Communication Services</a>